From the Editor

 Further Information:

-registration forms, travel and accommodation facilities, etc. will be
+Updated information concerning registration details, downloadable registration forms, travel and accommodation facilities, etc. will be provided in due course on this page.

 Questions may be directed to the workshop organizer: